krsandwich/EE133.github.io/Lab_2/README.md

 <p align = "center">
 Fig. 3 - Left: Frequency spectrum of CLK0 running at 112.5 MHz.
 Right: V vs t of CLK0 running at 112.5 MHz.
 </p>

+Next, we showed the output of CLK1 which is running at a much lower frequency than CLK0.
+In Fig.4, the spectrum analyzer has a well-defined peak at 13.6 MHz and the oscilloscope output more closely resembles a square wave.

 <p float="left">
 <img src = "assets/clk1_SA.JPG" width="500">